putuoka/c4it-blog/content/posts/2020/034-clean-code-1-names-functions/article.md

 Here in the same function I have two high-level functions (_getOnlyOddNumbers_ and _reverseNumbers_) and some low-level concepts (the for loop and the _.Append_ usage on a _StringBuilder_).

-It can cause confusion on the reader because he won't know what are important details and what are abstract operations.
+It can cause confusion on the readers because they won't know what are important details and what are abstract operations.
 You've already seen how to solve this issue.

 ## 4: Prefer polymorphism over switch statements